 All European Studies' majors are required to complete EUS 375: Independent Capstone Project.
 Capstone Proposal Forms are due by 3:00 PM on the 8th class day in order to register.

 Below you will find some basic information about the course and what is involved as well as steps that need to be taken in order to register.
-More detailed information may be found in the Spring 2023 EUS Capstone syllabus.
+More detailed information may be found in the Fall 2023 EUS Capstone syllabus.

 Students should also consult the Capstone Handbook for all policies and informaiton regarding the Capstone project.
 If after reviewing the website you have further questions, please feel free to contact the Center anytime.